WoosuDo/easyresume/README.md

 easyresume
 ==========

-my resume in markdown, which is easy to read in all platform.
+This is my resume in markdown, which is easy to read in all platform.